CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

+## Step 1: Conversion to the target model

 Internally, all models are mapped to the [Beacon v2 Models](bff.md).
-If the output is set to [Phenopackets v2](pheonpacket.md) then a second step (`bff2pxf`) is performed (see diagram below).

-!!!
-Hint "Why use Beacon v2 as target model?"
-    The reason for selecting Beacon v2 Model as the target for the conversion is its **schema flexibility**, which allows for the inclusion of variables that may not be present in the original schema definition.
-In contrast, Phenopackets v2 has stricter schema requirements.
-This flexibility offered by Beacon v2 schemas enables us to handle a wider range of phenotypic data and accommodate **additional variables**, enhancing the utility and applicability of our tool.

 ```mermaid
 %%{init: {'theme':'neutral'}}%%